Saadiq-Byte/Saadiq-Byte/README.md

 <P>Pronouns are: He/ogbeni</P>

 <!--
-**Saadiq-Byte/saadiq-Byte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**Saadiq-Byte/saadiq-Byte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile :-->

-Here are some ideas to get you started:-->

-- 🔭 I’m currently working on rebuilding y porfolio website
+- 🔭 I’m currently working on rebuilding my porfolio website

 - 🌱 I’m currently learning JavaScript